-A. a determination that the policy has been violated and imposition of appropriate disciplinary or other action; or
+- a determination that the policy has been violated and imposition of appropriate disciplinary and/or other remedial action; or

 - a determination that there was no violation of the policy or that a violation cannot be determined and dismissal of the complaint.

 In all cases where there is a finding of a violation of policy, the University will take prompt and appropriate responsive action to remedy the violation and prevent further incidents.
-Complainants and respondents will be notified as to the outcome of their Complaint.
-In some cases, additional steps beyond disciplinary action may be warranted, including but not limited to changes in housing or course assignments,
+Complainants and respondents will be notified as to the outcome of the complaint.

-In the case of a finding of harassment or assault by a student, disciplinary action may include, for example; suspension, expulsion, warning, reassignment to another residence hall, restriction from residence halls, and/or no contact with the complainant.
+In the case of a finding of a violation by a student, disciplinary action may include, for example, suspension, expulsion, warning, reassignment to another residence hall, restriction from residence halls, and/or no contact with the complainant.